kretzsch/MGRoguelike/README.md

 ## Backlog

 -  ~~Object Pooling~~
+- Make Main menu buttons reuseable and working with a single buybutton class
-- recoil animation and reuseable reload animation.
+- Recoil animation and reuseable reload animation.
 - Platformer controller upgrade ->  use coyote timer; jump holding ; fall gravity scale; 2D physics material on player
 - Refactor the runtime loading code to use Addressables API instead of Resources API.
 - SOLID when rapid prototype phase is over